MSDC Webinar Series

 The Best of Two Worlds

-Lessons for sustainability from Indigenous ecological knowledge and western science
+Lessons for Sustainability from Indigenous Ecological Knowledge and Western Science

-- Registration is required for each session (registration links below)
+• Registration required for each session

 Episode 1 – What might Hillel, Hiawatha and Hippocrates have thought about the practice of western ecological science: reflections on half a century of research on Ontario lakes.